natdosan/natdosan/README.md

 ### Get to know me!

 ### Currently
+* Brainstorming a new DS project
+* learning and implementing new classifcation algorithms
+* Watching Emma Ding on YouTube

+### Previously
-* Learning Panda queries, Simulations and Bootstrapping
+* Learning Panda queries, Simulations and Bootstrapping, AB Testing principles, regressionm and MSE
+* Querying and exploring Spotify's Top 200 Charts dataset

 ## Education:
 * Diablo Valley College